asadovsky/cdb/misc/design.md

 Types:
 - Non-value types: Store, Collection
-- Value types (base class: CModel): CRegister, CString, CList, CMap
+- Value types (base class: CValue): CRegister, CString, CList, CMap

 Note: The 'C' prefix might stand for "collaborative", or "concurrent", or "conflict-free", or "CRDT", or something else entirely.
 It distinguishes our